Skip to content

 If a booking tool can’t do all five, it’s not really handling the contract side — it’s just a calendar with branding.

-You don't need to wait for the shift.
-You can get ahead of it this week.
-Whether you use GigXchange or a template from the Musicians' Union, the cost of putting things in writing is zero and the protection is real.
+You don’t need to wait for the shift.
+Whether you use GigXchange or a template from the Musicians’ Union, the cost of putting things in writing is zero and the protection is real.

-Related reading: how to handle cancellations and no-shows, getting paid as a musician in the UK, how much should you pay a live band, and what venues get wrong about booking live music.
+Related reading: the complete guide to booking live music, how to handle cancellations and no-shows, getting paid as a musician in the UK, how much should you pay a live band, and what venues get wrong about booking live music.

 Naumaan